nuxeo/nuxeo-mqueues/nuxeo-mqueues-core/README.md

 ### MQueue Implementations

-MQueue is an abstraction on top of two message queue implementations.
+MQueue is an abstraction layer that enable to use 2 different message queue implementations: Chronicle Queue and Kafka.

+The first implementation is handy for standalone server and is highly efficient, the second is dedicated for cluster deployment.

 #### Chronicle Queue